 It is compulsory for tenants to insure the dwelling against “risques locatifs” (rental risks) which include fire, explosion and water damage.
 The contents of the flat are not covered and are up to the tenant to insure if desired.

-Owners of shared accommodation (copropriétaires) are also obliged to purchase an “RC” policy to cover possible harm caused to 3rd parties by the premises.
+Owners of accommodation with common areas (copropriétaires) are also obliged to purchase an “RC” policy to cover possible harm caused to 3rd parties by the premises.

-Anyone who is not covered by the state is supposed to purchase private health insurance as a condition of being resident in France under EU law.
-(PLEASE NOTE THAT THIS ARTICLE WAS COMPLETED BEFORE BREXIT.
-CHECK OUT LATEST INFORMATION ON HEALTH CARE )
+Anyone who is not covered by the state is supposed to purchase private health insurance as a condition of being resident in France under EU law and this is a condition of receiving a visa.

-Once in the system, you can purchase top up insurance (mutuelle or complémentaire) to cover the shortfall from the state provided cover is not compulsory, but you will have to pay the difference from your own pocket if you don’t buy it.
+Once in the system, you can purchase top up insurance (mutuelle or complémentaire) to cover the shortfall from the state provided cover.
+This is not compulsory, but you will have to pay the difference from your own pocket if you don’t buy it.

 All other forms of insurance in your private life are optional.
 Various forms of professional insurance are compulsory depending on your line of work, but that’s a different article.